mpeterson2/save-session/README.md

 Except for files, Save Session uses Atom's settings to save its data.
 If you look at your settings for Save Session, you will see it all there.

-Files are saved in as json on a file at `<atom dir>/save-sessions-buffer.json`
+Files are saved in as json on a file.
+By default, this file is stored at `<atom dir>/save-sessions-buffer.json`, but this can be changed through the setting `Buffer Save File`.

 ## Contributing